The Bankrate promise

 Student loan hardship options

 Bankruptcy won’t discharge student loan debt.
 However, there are options to make your payments more manageable.

 Borrowers with federal student loans can pursue deferment or forbearance for up to three years total.
 Depending on the type of student loans you have and the type of relief you choose, interest may still accrue during this time.
 Neither deferment or forbearance will impact your credit score, but both will be noted on your credit report.

 If you have private student loans, you may still be eligible for deferment or forbearance options.
 This depends on the lender; if you’re facing financial hardship, call your lender and ask about your options.
 Deferment programs through private lenders may impact your credit score.

 If you haven’t defaulted on your loans yet, you still have time to consider other options.
-Your first step should be to contact all of your lenders and bill providers and explain that you’re struggling with the monthly payments.
-Seeking out a lower rate, a deferment or a special payment plan may save you from default or bankruptcy in the future.
+Your first step should be to contact your lenders and explain that you’re struggling with the monthly payments.
+You can also look into local government assistance programs, and credit counseling